spokeldn/react-test/README.md

 We assume that all the products have inventory and can be added to the basket.

+### Requirements
+- Please use React.js and a state management library (ie. Redux, Hooks) of your preference.
+- Please write relevant tests preferably using Jest or Enzyme.
+- The designs provided are a basic wireframe of the structure we expect to see.
+Feel free to experiment with different styles but please provide a responsive UI.

 # Layout

 ### Products List page: